You Can’t Pour from An Empty Cup

 Breathing Practice

 Our breath is a powerful tool that can instantly affect our sense of well-being.
 Deep, intentional breathing helps activate the body's relaxation response, reducing stress and promoting mental clarity.
 The best thing about 'breathing' is that it can be done anywhere at any time.
+For a deeper dive into the science and power of breath, James Nestor's book Breath: The New Science of a Lost Art is a life-changing read.
 Try this simple practice, often referred to as box breathing, as you can imagine each breathing step as completing one side of a box/square:

 If you can, find a quiet space: Sit comfortably and close your eyes.
 (I have been known to find a toilet cubicle... it's generally quiet).